jbramburger/Stabilizing_UPOs/README.md

 The scripts associated to this repository are as follows:

 - Henon_control.m: Stabilizing cyclic orbits of the Henon mapping.
 Produces the figures presented in Section 4.1.
+Imports the control matrices from Henon_control_matrices.mat.

 - Isolated_discovery.m: Mapping discovery for the isolated periodic orbit in Section 4.2.